-Haddis Tadesse is the Gates Foundation’s director for Ethiopia and the African Union.
-He leads a team that manages programs and builds diplomatic relations with key partners and stakeholders across the region, including governments, African Union and UN officials, donors, private sector decision-makers, NGOs and members of the press.
+Haddis Tadesse leads a team that manages programs and builds diplomatic relations with key partners and stakeholders across the region, including governments, African Union and UN officials, donors, private sector decision-makers, NGOs and members of the press.
 In addition, his team works across the foundation’s investments in Ethiopia, including agricultural development, health, financial services, water and sanitation, nutrition, and emergency relief.

 A United States citizen of Ethiopian origin, Haddis lived and worked in the U.S. for nearly 25 years.
-He holds a Master’s in Public Administration from the University of Washington.
+He holds a Master of Public Administration from the University of Washington.
 He serves on a number of boards and has held several fellowships, including at the German Marshall Fund of the United States and the European Union.